 Quick Recap Of Loading My Goldwing

-This is the down and dirty list of steps that we used to load my Goldwing.
+This is the down and dirty list of steps that we used to load my Goldwing, but should work for any large motorcycle.
 Everyone has their own way of doing things, but what we did worked quite well.
 Transported my baby 2300 miles across country with zero incident.

 - I measured the both the bed and wheelbase of my Goldwing to make sure it would fit, since I had doubts.